feedyard/k8-local/doc/ingress.md

 These local configuration and development examples assume you are using the minikube tunnel feature to simulate a loadbalancer that the istio install will use for the ingressgateway service.
 See the [all-in-one kubernetes setup guide](doc/kubernetes.md).

 *.localhost will used as the local domain thoughout this guide, though you may substitute for whatever domain you want.
-You can follow the steps in the [services setup guide](doc/services.md).

-Or, if you don't mind the additional steps for each local environment setup you can simple edit the `hostfile` on your local machine to include a specific domain.
+You can simple edit the `hostfile` on your local machine to include a specific domain.
 The first deployment in these example uses httpbin and you could just add a hostfile entry of `X.X.X.X httpbin.localhost` substituting the ClusterIP used by the istio ingressgateway.

 [hostess](https://github.com/cbednarski/hostess) is a small utility that can make that kind of hostfile management easier on macos.